 Mobile devices are a constant in the lives of most of us nowadays, and we use them for many daily tasks, from checking the news to finding directions and posting pictures of what we had for lunch :).
 We live in a world where information is instantly accessible anytime and anywhere.
 So why should the way we learn be any different?
 It’s important to understand that the learning process from a mobile device will differentiate from the one on a desktop.
 There are a few main factors you should keep in mind.
 First, the user will often be in a distracting environment, such as a transport or cafe.
 There the student could be easily disturbed by something or somebody.
 The practices such as dividing the material into shorter parts, auto-saving function, and option to restart the lesson will be helpful.
 Second, keep in mind the smaller screen size, so make sure your material is user-friendly for a smaller environment, without disrupting the flow and consistency of the design.

 The Importance of speed

 Learners expect content to load quickly.
 The slow-loading page frustrates the learner and may cause their rejection.
 To provide a fast-loading page, check the size of the images and the amount of content on each page.
-Read our article for more recommendations on improving website speed.
+Read this article for website speed optimization tips.

-We do not give certificates for reading this article, but we hope you have enjoyed it and got valuable knowledge and tips for the improvement of your UX for e-learning.
+We do not give certificates for reading this article, but we hope you have enjoyed it and got valuable knowledge and tips for the improvement of your Elearning user experience.